camunda/camunda-docs-manual/content/installation/full/was/manual.md

 In the default configuration of the distribution, the database schema and all required tables are automatically created in an H2 database when the engine starts up for the first time.
 If you do not want to use the H2 database, you have to

-* Create a database schema for the Camunda BPM platform yourself.
+* Create a database schema for the Camunda Platform yourself.
 * Execute the SQL DDL scripts which create all required tables and default indices.

 The SQL DDL scripts reside in the `sql/create` folder of the distribution: